 Innovative Programming to Promote Education in Parks

-Broward County Parks and Recreation's STEAM (Science, Technology, Engineering, Arts, and Math) in Parks program uses students' intellectural curiosity about the world they live in.
+Broward County Parks and Recreation's STEAM (Science, Technology, Engineering, Arts, and Math) in Parks program uses students' intellectual curiosity about the world they live in.
 The goal is that students will learn about and take pride in their natural heritage.
 Teams of dedicated teachers, engaged students, and knowledgeable park naturalists work together to explore the parks as living laboratories where the native fauna and flora of our subtropical ecosystems are preserved.

 Mission: